Why 30% of military veterans get disability benefits, forcing Congress to scramble

 A recent Congressional Budget Office report also raises the possibility of reducing or eliminating disability compensation for higher-income vets, which the office estimates would save some $250 billion over 10 years.

-It’s clear that government benefits to veterans are provided in the highest spirit of gratitude and care.
+Government benefits to veterans are provided in the highest spirit of gratitude and care.
 “Someone who’s put their life on the line for the country deserves tremendous support from our government,” Dr. Duggan says.
-But perhaps there are ways to spend the funds, including job training and wage subsidies for working vets, that would prove more beneficial, he adds.
+But perhaps there are ways to spend the funds, including for job training and wage subsidies for working vets, that would prove more beneficial, he adds.
 “I think it’s a fair question to ask.”